Georgia – 15 interesting facts

 • Ninotsminda – Former Javakheti province

-• Imereti – based on historical province Imereti.
+• Imereti – based on the historical province Imereti.
 Capital city Kutaisi.

 • Kutaisi city